Living in Aldie, VA

 Things to Do

 If you're a history buff, check out Mt.
-Zion Old School Baptist Church, a building that was used as barracks, prison and hospital during the American Civil War.
-Situated on the corner of Little River Turnpike and Old Carolina Road in Aldie, VA, the church was built in 1851 and hosts reenactments and tours.
+Zion Old School Baptist Church, a building that was used as barracks, a prison, and a hospital during the American Civil War.
+Situated on the corner of Little River Turnpike and Old Carolina Road, the church was built in 1851 and hosts reenactments and tours.

 Housing in Aldie